 Moreover, you can also load anti-virus utilities, recovery software, diagnostic tools, and other bootable software.
-Hence, you can use this to recover your system or clone a disk as well.
+Hence, you can use this to recover your system or clone a disk.
 Fortunately, YUMI is an easy tool to use and gets the job done quickly.
 Moreover, if you’re looking for a Linux distro, check out the top 5 Linux distros you must use.
 You can use YUMI to extract all 5 distros ISOs and test them without installing them on your PC.
 So if that sounds interesting, follow the guide below to create multiple bootable ISO files with YUMI.

-Note: Backup the files on your USB drive before beginning the process.
+Note:Â Back up the files on your USB drive before beginning the process.
 YUMI will erase and format the flash drive.

 - Plug into your USB drive to your PC (preferably with more than 16GB storage).